 Spending the day outdoors in the garden should be at the top of your fun things to do in NJ list.
 Photo Credit: New Jersey State Botanical Garden

 Spending time in a garden, arboretum, or nature center can give your family all the spring feels.
 Plus, you’ll learn about plants and nature to jumpstart your own garden.
 Head north to Van Vleck House or south to Deep Cut Gardens and read The Best Garden and Nature Centers in New Jersey for more places to go.

 The lighthouses in New Jersey give a peek into our state’s maritime history and incredible views.
-With the Sandy Hook to the north, Absecon Lighthouse to the south, and Finn’s Point out west, there are so many options to see a lighthouse or lightship in the state.
+With Sandy Hook to the north, Absecon Lighthouse to the south, and Finn’s Point out west, there are so many options to see a lighthouse or lightship in the state.
 Not sure where to start?
-Our guide to 11 NJ Lighthouses To Visit With the Kids will show you the way.
+Our guide to NJ lighthouses will show you the way.